btcpayserver/btcpayserver-doc/ColdCardWallet.md

 # Connecting Coldcard Wallet to BTCPay Server

-This documents shows how to connect Coldcard Wallet to BTCPay Server.
+This document shows how to connect Coldcard Wallet to BTCPay Server.

 ## ColdCard Wallet Setup